AtakanG7/AtakanG7/README.md

 ## You like jokes?
 (Updated every 10 minutes)
 <details>
-  <summary>What do you call an eagle who can play the piano?</summary>
+  <summary>Did you hear about the submarine industry?</summary>

-  Talonted!
+  It really took a dive...
 </details>